 had changed here?
 He’d expected bomb damage – had been almost flattened – but here

 there was none.
-He got off at London Nottingham
+He got off at London and walked up Nottingham

 rows of houses.
 Then he halted, confused.
 There was some sort of party going on